canonical/craft-parts/docs/explanation/parts.rst

 For example, a part that is built against the SDL 2 libraries could include the ``libsdl2-dev`` package in the :ref:`build_packages` property.

-For example, a part that is built against the SDL 2 libraries could include the ``libsdl2-dev`` package in the ``build-packages`` property.

 Build process
 ~~~~~~~~~~~~~